ionic-team/capacitor/site/docs-md/android/troubleshooting.md

 ![Android Invalidate Caches](/assets/img/docs/android/invalidate-caches.png)

+## Error: "Unable to load native-bridge.js.
+Capacitor will not function!"

+This error occurs when Capacitor's `native-bridge.js` file was not copied to the native project.

+The fix is simple: run `npx capacitor copy android` to copy this file.

 ## Error: "Please select Android SDK"

 This error is often due to Gradle needing to be synced, something you'll need to do